etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-junit-testcases.md

 ##  Overview

-This how-to will focus on creating a testcase making use of the OBBaseTest classes.
+This how-to will focus on creating a testcase making use of the `OBBaseTest` and `WeldBaseTest` classes.
 The testcase will check that our system has at least one User with password.
 For this, we'll use the new DAL approach to access the database.

 In computer programming, **unit testing** is a software design and development method where the programmer gains confidence that individual units of source code are fit for use.
 A unit is the smallest testable part of an application.
 In procedural programming a unit may be an individual program, function, procedure, etc., while in object-oriented programming, the smallest unit is a method, which may belong to a base/super class, abstract class or derived/child class.

 All new developments must belong to a module that is not the _core_ module.